RachitKansal/sublime-Mp3Player/README.md

 ![Mp3Player Menu](/ScreenShot/Mp3Player Menu.png?raw=true "Mp3Player Menu")

-This is displays the track which is running and also gives other status messages like "Player Stopped" or "Player Pause", etc.
+This is to display the track which is running and also gives other status messages like "Player Stopped" or "Player Pause", etc.

 ![Status Bar](/ScreenShot/Status Bar.png?raw=true "Status Bar")